 The executive management of the department is vested in a Commissioner of Housing and a Deputy Commissioner.
-The Department of Economic and Community Development, which provides shared services, including but not limited to Human Resources, and Information Technology, supports DOH administratively.
 By statute, a statewide Housing Advisory Council provides guidance and assistance to the Commissioner.
-DOH has approximately 44 full-time employees and administers more than one-hundred and eighty million dollars in state general fund and state bond fund allocations, as well as one-hundred million dollars in direct federal grant funds.
+DOH has approximately 68 full-time employees and administers more than four hundred million dollars in state general fund and state bond fund allocations, as well as one-hundred million dollars in direct federal grant funds.